-Mergers that are not subject to mandatory filing pursuant to the EC Merger Control Regulation (ECMCR) have to be notified to the CNMC if the thresholds (double threshold: aggregate market share or aggregate turnover) specified in the LCD are met.
+Mergers that are not subject to mandatory filing pursuant to the EC Merger Control Regulation (ECMCR) have to be notified to the CNMC if the thresholds (double alternative threshold: aggregate market share or aggregate turnover) specified in the Spanish competition Act are met.

-Merger control proceedings are divided into first-phase (one month) and second-phase (two additional months) proceedings.
+Merger control proceedings are divided into first-phase (one month) and second-phase (two additional months, three months in total) proceedings.
 Second-phase proceedings are undergone only when necessary, i.e., when at the end of first-phase proceedings competition concerns remain that need to be assessed.

 The Council of the CNMC is to make the decisions at the end of both first- and second-phase proceedings.
-The Council may clearing, prohibit or condition the operation.
+The Council may clear, prohibit or condition the operation.